Fighter aircraft moved to forward bases: IAF chief reviews operations

 New Delhi, June 19: Indian Air Force Chief R K S Bhaduria was on a two day visit to Let and Srinagar airbases.
 These airbases are crucial for any operations to be carried out by the forces in Eastern Ladakh.

 In the first leg of his visit, he was in Leh on June 17 and the following day the Air Chief visited Srinagar.
 Both bases are closet to Eastern Ladakh area and are most suited to carry out any fighter aircraft operations in the terrain.
-Also India has a clear edge over the Chinese here, ANI reported.
+Also, India has a clear edge over the Chinese here, ANI reported.

 Army, Navy and Air force put on high alert after Galwan valley clash with China